nemeria/nemeria-tools/README.md

 nemeria-tools
 =============

-Tools for the game Nemeria
+This project aims to provide free tools for the web browser game Nemeria.
+They are availiable at http://tools.nemeria.com